The Purpose of Ministry

 All authentic ministry is a gift from the Lord, and is given

-for the edifying and building up of His Body, the Church.
+for the building up of His Body, the Church.

 Each time the word “ministry” appears in Scripture,